062 67303 | info@asireland.ie | Clonpet Tipperary

 1. Respect for Professional Diversity

-Supervisors shall respect and value the professional backgrounds, training, and ethical codes
+Supervisors respect and value the professional backgrounds, training, and ethical codes of their supervisees.

-Members must uphold the ethical standards of their own professional discipline in addition
+Supervisors uphold the ethical standards of their own professional discipline in addition to this Code.

 2. Integrity and Accountability

-Supervisors are expected to act with honesty, fairness, and transparency in all
+Supervisors act with honesty, fairness, and transparency in all supervisory relationships.

 3. Confidentiality

-Limits of confidentiality must be clearly communicated in supervision contracts.
+Limits of confidentiality are clearly communicated in supervision contracts.

 4. Competence and Professional Development